neonaan/Cookie-Clicker/README.md

 - You can reload the state of my application when it is first run.
 A small window will appear that gives the user the option of loading the game state from the saved file.

+## Phase 4:

+### Task 2:
+Here is what should print out in the console after clicking the "view milestones" button twice and then setting a new milestone:
+Event log cleared.
+Milestones were updated and viewed
+Milestones were updated and viewed
+A new milestone was set